 Today most anyone interested in improving the way we hold meetings has read all the standard advice.
 Have an agenda.
 Schedule no more than 20 minutes.
 No more than 10 people in the room.
 And seriously, stick to the agenda.

-That may help make your meetings run faster, but nothing in there guarantees they run any better.
+That may help make them run faster, but nothing in there guarantees meetings run any better.
 Even if you follow all that advice, you’re still stuck in the same meeting rut — trying to present an idea to a room full of people with varying agendas, none of whom is likely as knowledgeable on the subject (or at the least, on your proposal for the subject) as you are.

 Too many of our meetings start with little more than a quick agenda and a whole lot of wishful thinking.
 We hope the right people will attend, that they’ll know offhand whatever information we may need, and that we can talk ourselves into a workable consensus.
 What we often get are partly-attended sessions with partly-informed participants, often only able to accept or reject the meeting scheduler’s ideas rather than come up with intelligent thoughts as a group.